SEND statutory assessment and monitoring team’s application for a school place

 - The Cheshire East Information, Advice and Support team (CEIAS) offers free confidential and impartial information, advice and support to parents and carers of young people aged 0 - 25 who have Special Educational Needs or Disabilities (SEND) as well as young people themselves.
 They can be contacted on 0300 123 5166.

-This form relates to young people that are due to leave compulsory schooling by 31 August 2022.
+This form related to young people that are due to leave compulsory schooling by 31 August 2024.
+It will take 15 minutes to complete.

 Please note that if your child/young person will be leaving their current educational setting that they still need to apply directly for a place on their intended course with the education provider e.g. college/training provider they are considering.